 - Check your IP address using one of the methods above.

-- Check your IP address again.
-It should now be completely different, and the geo-location data should show that you’re somewhere else in the world.
+- Recheck your IP address.
+It should now be completely different, and the geo-location data should show you’re elsewhere.